 Novice trucker coverage falls into two categories.
 Essential coverages are those that are necessary to get.
 Optional coverages are those new drivers could benefit from having.

 Essential insurance coverages for new truck drivers

-- Liability insurance.
-Pays for damage you do to other people’s property when you’re found to be at fault in an accident.
+This coverage is legally required in all 50 states.
+It pays for damage you do to other people’s property or the bodily injury you call to them when you’re found to be at fault in an accident.
 Almost all states require a $1,000,000 limit.

-- Physical damage.
-Pays for damage or harm done to your truck.
+This coverage pays for damage or harm done to your truck.
+It essentially protects your most valuable asset and your livelihood.
 This coverage comes in two parts:

 - Collision coverage.
 Covers damage that happens because of an accident.